Braulia Cánovas: Biography

 Braulia Cánovas was born in Alhama de Murcia on 8 January 1920, the daughter of María Mulero Melgarejo and Francisco Cánovas Rubio.
 Her father died in Madrid during the Spanish Civil War at the hands of the Nationalist faction.
 The family migrated to Barcelona around 1930.
 After the defeat of the Republic, the family crossed the Pyrenees and went into exile in France from the dictatorship.

 Cánovas fought against the Nazis in the French Resistance and was known by the codename "Monique".
 On 9 May 1943, she was arrested by the Nazi army in Perpignan and transferred on 16 May to the military prison in Fresnes.
 She was then transferred to the Royallieu-Compiègne internment camp and on 3 February 1944 she was deported to the Ravensbrück concentration camp for women.
 She travelled there in a convoy with 27,000 other women.

 In Ravensbrück, Cánovas was issued the number No. 27,697 and, after some time, she became part of a forced labour group with 1,000 other women, set up by the Continental Gummi-Werke company for the manufacture of gas masks in Hannover-Limmer.
-At the end of April 1944, she was transferred under the number 5520 to the Bergen-Belsen concentration camp as Allied troops approached Ravensbrück.
-A year later, on 15 April 1945, she was liberated by British troops; she weighed only 35 kg (c.
+When Allied tank units crossed the River Weser near Minden in the early hours of 6 April 1945, the camp was evacuated and the women were forced to undertake a death march northwards, which ended at Bergen-Belsen concentration camp.
+On 15 April 1945 she was liberated by British troops; she weighed only 35 kg (c.
 5.5 stone) at the time.